 Joy is a British Driving Society Judge and examiner and Riding for the Disabled (driving) instructor and examiner.
 She is co-author and illustrator of two carriage-driving books.
 As a child during the war, Joy remembers seeing a Dalmatian running under a gig and it was love at first sight for horse, carriage and dog but she had to wait until she was an adult working with carriage horses before she was able to own and train a dog for axle work.
 Three of Joy’s dogs have all distinguished themselves working in shows, demonstration and film work.
 Two of them were problem two and half year olds that Joy took in and turned them into biddable companions.
 Joy has now been a passionate Dalmatian owner for 45 years and continues to give enthusiastic support and advice about the traditional role and training of the carriage dog.

 I have been involved with dogs all my life as my family owned many different breeds but for the last thirty years Dalmatians have had the starring role starting with the lovely Cassie.
 My involvement with the Society came in 2000/2001 when Alison Wright came to talk to me about the possibility of running a Carriage Dog Trial, she had recently been to a trial in the USA and wanted to start something in the UK, from that moment I have been extremely involved and am now a Vice President of the Society.
 I took part in the trials as a groom handler originally with Gunner starting in 2007 and more recently have worked with Dixie to obtain the Bronze & Silver carriage dog awards and the Gold Certificate.
 It has been interesting to work with different drivers over this time.
 I served for a while on the British Dalmatian Club committee and for Dalmatian Welfare.
 My judging career started in the nineties and I now award K.C.
 Challenge Certificates in Dalmatians.
-It is an honour to be asked to judge our breed working so naturally with horse and carriage, I hope you enjoy the experience as much as I will enjoy watching you
+It was an honour in 2019 to be asked to judge our breed at the BCDS national trials, working so naturally with horse and carriage.

 Together with my husband Mike, we have owned Dalmatians since 1984, having bred three litters and had dogs at stud, today Ozzy and Dixie share our home.